Joan Lowell: Author and reporter

-Lowell became a newspaper reporter in Boston, Massachusetts, in the early 1930s.
-She was assaulted by booking agent Morris Levine, who was sentenced to fourteen months in the House of Correction in January 1932.
+Lowell worked as a newspaper reporter in Boston in the early 1930s.
+She was assaulted by booking agent Morris Levine, who was sentenced in January 1932 to fourteen months in prison.

 Lowell worked for WOR (AM) radio station in New York City in 1934.

 Move to Brazil

 Joan Lowell married a sea captain, Leek Bowen, in 1936.
-He took her to the countryside of Brazil to carve out a coffee plantation.
-Together they owned a farm called "The Anchorage" in the city of Anápolis, a Brazilian municipality of the State of Goiás.
-Working as a real estate agent, she also sold lands to Hollywood actors and actresses as Janet Gaynor and Mary Martin in Anápolis.
-She was called "Dona Joana" by the locals and after a long time in Anápolis she made a remarkable trip, crossing the National road "Belém Brasilia" from South to North, driving a Volkswagen.
-That great adventure was reported in a National magazine during the 1960s.
+They moved to the countryside of Brazil to establish a coffee plantation.
+Together they owned a farm called "The Anchorage" in the city of Anápolis, a Brazilian municipality of the state of Goiás.
+Working as a real estate agent, she also sold land to Hollywood actors and actresses such as Janet Gaynor and Mary Martin in Anápolis.
+She was called "Dona Joana" by the locals and after a long time in Anápolis she made a remarkable trip, crossing the national road "Belém–Brasília" from south to north, driving a Volkswagen.
+That great adventure was reported in a national magazine during the 1960s.
 She chronicled their adventures in a book, Promised Land (1952).

-Joan Lowell died in Brasilia, Brazil, in 1967.
+Joan Lowell died in Brasília, Brazil, in 1967.

-The local Jan Magalinski Institute preserves her archives and researches her history at Anapolis.
+The local Jan Magalinski Institute preserves her archives and researches her history at Anápolis.